replit/river/PROTOCOL.md

 - `-` represents any message with no control flags set.

 As other `Control` messages are unrelated to the stream lifecycle, they will not be included in the diagrams.

+The diagrams don't differentiate readers and writers as it does not matter for the lifecycle of the stream.
+You can assume if a message is sent, it is sent by the writer, and if a stream is closed, it is closed by the writer.

 ##### RPC